Conor B. Hamill

 2024

-Conor B. Hamill , Raad Khraishi , Simona Gherghel , and 4 more authors
+Conor Brian Hamill , Raad Khraishi , Simona Gherghel , and 4 more authors

 3. Study of the 25Mg(d, p)26Mg reaction to constrain the 25Al(p, γ)26Si resonant reaction rates in nova burning conditions